KelvinPompey-40718390/sem-project-group6/use-cases/use-case-29.md

 ### Level

 Primary task.
 ### Preconditions

-We have data containing the list of regions and their respective populations
+We have data containing the list of countries and their populations

 ### Success End Condition